ayalan/deg-practice/README.md

 library(pheatmap)

 # Assuming Cluster 1 corresponds to cluster label 0 in Seurat
-# (adjust accordingly if your cluster numbers are different)
+# (adjust accordingly if our cluster numbers are different)
 reference_cluster <- 1 # Used to be 0

 # Create a list to store results from all comparisons